Dundee twins are among the stars of a new “carpool karaoke”-style video celebrating World Down Syndrome Day 2018.

 The video has already succeeded in its aim of celebrating the lives and characters of children with Down’s Syndrome, having been seen over 200,000 times in just a few hours.

 Delighted to have been part of this great project for World Down Syndrome Day 2018!
 Please share as far and wide as you can to spread the message.
-The video is a carpool karaoke style lip sync video in support of World Down Syndrome Day featuring 50 mums and their children singing along to Christina Perri's multi-platinum selling track, "A Thousand Years".
+This video is a carpool karaoke style lip sync video in support of World Down Syndrome Day featuring 50 mums and their children singing along to Christina Perri's multi-platinum selling track, "A Thousand Years".
 The mums are all part of a Facebook group known as "Designer Genes" created for parents who have a child with Down’s Syndrome born in 2013/14.
 They got together to show the world just how ordinary and fun life with the condition is and how they #wouldntchangeathing.The video was originally inspired by Singing Hands – a UK organisation who's videos have helped many in the group learn Makaton for supporting their children’s communication development.
 Makaton is designed to help hearing people with learning or communication difficulties using signs, symbols alongside speech.With thanks to the artist Christina Perri for her support and Singing Hands for the original concept.#wdsd18Also available on YouTube:https://www.youtube.com/watch?v=Biex1XR_mpo

 Posted by Jamie McCallum on Wednesday, 14 March 2018